looplanguage/.github/profile/README.md

 ## Looking to help

 If you want to contribute to Loops growth; Choose one of the three projects.
-In the repositories are more instructions to get started.<br>
+In the repositories are more instructions to get started.
 Go to our [Jira](https://looplang.atlassian.net/jira/dashboards/10003) to see the current tasks relating all the projects. <br>
+Also take a look at the [Development Guidelines](https://github.com/looplanguage/.github/issues/1), these are essential when you want to contribute.<br>

 | Project            | Description                                                                    |
 | -----------        | -----------                                                                    |